The United Kingdom is a beautiful country with a long and storied history.

 You may also like: 10 Amazing Places to See in Madrid on a Budget

-10. Cheshire, England
+13. Cheshire, England

 If it’s the bucolic English countryside that you’re pining for, then you could do far worse than picturesque Cheshire, with its rolling green meadows and babbling brooks.

 The county capital of Chester is well worth a visit for Roman history buffs.
-There is a Roman amphitheater, a castle, and the captivating Chester Zoo, packed with exotic animals for the kids to enjoy.
+Explore the Roman amphitheater with all its history and amazing discoveries.

 You may also like: Travel Italy on a Student Budget